Chapter 35 BWV 65 Sie werden aus Saba alle kommen

 Fugal technique is, of course, ideal for the expression of notions of crowds and amassing and Bach makes the most of it until the original horn fanfare calls us back to the beginning (from bar 45) and the chorus ends with a truncated version of its opening section.

-The tenor recitative is also secco and it expresses a simple metaphor suitable for the understanding of everyone----do not dismiss my heart for it contains the fruit of Your spirit, the gold of faith, the incense of prayer and the myrrh of patience----as I give to You, give Yourself to me that I, in aspiring to heaven, may become the wealthiest man on earth.
-As always, it is neither possible nor sensible to attempt to interpret every note of a melodic line but a few pointers to the detail of Bach’s thinking may be illuminative.
+This too is a secco recitative and it expresses a simple metaphor suitable for the understanding of everyone----do not dismiss my heart for it contains the fruit of Your spirit, the gold of faith, the incense of prayer and the myrrh of patience----as I give to You, give Yourself to me that I, in aspiring to heaven, may become the wealthiest man on earth.
+As always, it is neither possible nor sensible to attempt to interpret every note of a melodic line but a few pointers to the detail of Bach′s thinking may be illuminative.
 The movement begins with a plea ----do not despise----at which point the melodic line descends over the interval of a ninth.
-In the second bar it rises to reveal my soul’s Light.
+In the second bar it rises to reveal my soul′s Light.
 The word Herz----heart----is given prominence at the beginning of the third bar to be immediately followed by a darker stress upon Demut----humility.
-Thus does the shape of the line follow and colour every nuance in the words.
+Thus does the shape of the line follow and colour every nuance of the words.

 The danger is that in looking at the detailed organisation of the melody thus, one might think of it as being simply mechanistic.
 The miracle is that Bach disguises the technique so well, and so often.
-His melodic lines are never machine or robot-like; they are always living, evolving expressions of emotion whatever the detail of the adherence to the text.
+His melodic lines are never machine-like or robotic; they are always living, evolving expressions of emotion whatever the detail of the adherence to the text.

 In noting that the final aria is for tenor, one observes that there are no solos for the higher voices in this work, a somewhat surprising fact considering its theme and fundamental optimism.
 There may have been practical reasons for this but that is unlikely.
 This is another of those little puzzles about which we might speculate but are never likely to solve.